Tova Ilan: Biography

-Born in Austria, Ilan made aliyah to Israel, and was involved in the Haganah.
+Born in Austria, Ilan emigrated to Israel and was involved in the Haganah.
 She joined kibbutz Ein Tzurim in 1951, and from 1951 until 1960, she worked with Youth Aliyah.
 From 1961 until 1972, she was the headmistress of Shafir Regional high school.
 In 1987, she established the Yaakov Herzog Centre for Jewish Studies in Ein Tzurim, and was its director until 2001, and is now its president.